ROEL2407/human-centered-design-2122/README.md

 Updates:
 As this is the first test, there haven't been any updates yet

+Working process after testing:

+I firstly changed the select tags to buttons as they are easier to work with for Marijn.
+I also thought about using the H, J, K, L buttons for tabbing and tried to get the functions of tab to 2 of these buttons.

+I also tried to get the NS API running so I could do recommendations.
+I've tried endlessly to connect the API but it kept saying my key wasn't right when that was the only key I got from them.
+With little time to the next test I changed the priority of this idea lower.

 ### Test 2

 New insights:

 - The usage of the H, J, K and L keys comes from Vim
-- Extra info like the depart platform and the traveling time are helpfull to be added.
+- Extra info like the depart platform and the traveling time are helpfull if you want to display the trips.

 Updates: